Bill Cosby, 81, moved to general unit at Pennsylvania prison

 - In Democratic response, Abrams sharply rebukes Trump WATCH

+Inmates at Phoenix are awakened at 6 a.m. and back in their cells by 8:45 p.m.
+The prison conducts seven head counts each day, Worden said.

-Cosby is serving time for drugging and sexually assaulting a woman at his home in 2004.
+A jury last year convicted Cosby of drugging and sexually assaulting a woman at his home in 2004.
+He is appealing the conviction.
+His spokesman, Andrew Wyatt, did not immediately return a call for comment Thursday.

+High-profile inmates — including the rapper Meek Mill and ex-Penn State football coach Jerry Sandusky — are often placed in special housing initially for their own safety, Worden said.
+Cosby was in a single cell near the infirmary with a private day room.

+Cosby, a Philadelphia native, rose to fame in the 1960s as the first black actor to star in a primetime television drama with the hit show, “I Spy.”
+He became known as “America’s Dad” for his portrayal of family man Cliff Huxtable on the top-ranked “Cosby Show” from 1984 to 1992.